jerkos/apikrab/README.md

 ## Philosophy

 The goal of this project is to provide a simple tool to manage your json api call in the terminal.
-It's not meant to be used in production.
-It's just a fun project to learn rust.
+It is still in very early stage of development and is not intended to be used in production.

 First notion is the **project**.
 A project has a name and root urls for an api to test, and optionally a set of **configuration variables**.
 You can then attach **actions** to your